 I don’t rent cars nearly as much as I used to.
-There are several reasons for that, like that we prefer to use public transportation if we can and the availability of UBER and Lyft to get from an airport to the city.
+There are several reasons for that, as that we prefer to use public transportation if we can and the availability of UBER and Lyft to get from an airport to the city.
 The astronomical cost of hotel parking fees also makes renting a car more expensive than just the price of the car itself.
+COVID-19 took care of the rest since we’re now taking road trips instead of flying.
+In fact, the last car I rented was over a year ago in New York, so we could drive around and look at Christmas lights in Brooklyn.

-There are some trips where renting a car is necessary, like our road trip through the Southwestern U.S. and our multiple trips every summer to visit Schlitterbahn in New Braunfels, TX.
+Eventually, there will be trips where renting a car is necessary, as our road trip through the Southwestern U.S. and when we resume our multiple trips every summer to visit Schlitterbahn in New Braunfels, TX.

 To find the best price for a rental, I always use AutoSlash.
-For this trip, I saved over $180 from the original price to what I ended up paying for the car.
-Honestly, I saved even more because our arriving flight was late and I didn’t have to pay for the extra hours’ charge figured in the price for the rental.
+For the rental from this trip, I saved over $180 from the original price to what I ended up paying for the car.
+Honestly, I saved even more because our arriving flight was late and I didn’t have to pay for the extra hours’ charge figured in the rental price.

-I didn’t know when I reserved the car, that it would be the source of the best upgrade I ever received.
+When I reserved the car, I didn’t know that it would be the source of the best upgrade I ever received.

 The best-priced rental for our trip ended up being with Dollar Car Rental.
 I’m a member of the Dollar Express Rewards program and provided my membership number when renting through Priceline.